 All forensic accounting work performed in investigating transactions, reconstructing records and valuing assets must be properly supported and documented to a standard that is fit for use in court as ultimately, they need to be legally defensible in related proceedings.
 In this respect, it is advisable to use forensic accountants who are experienced in working with international legal teams and are well-versed with the doctrine of legal privilege and attorney work product.

 3. Communicate strategically

 Owing to mind-boggling amounts of money at stake, often soap-opera deserving plots and the high profile nature of the parties involved (some of whom may also be politically sensitive), high net worth family disputes draw a lot of media attention.
 Certain parties have also exerted their influence over the media to smear their opponent.
-It is therefore imperative that parties have the support of a crisis communications specialist that is not just a public relations firm, but able to advise and execute on a media strategy that ensures the right level of engagement with appropriate media to ensure consistent messaging from a single source.
+It is therefore imperative that parties have the support of a crisis communications specialist that is not just a PR firm, but able to advise and execute on a media strategy that ensures the right level of engagement with appropriate media to ensure consistent messaging from a single source.
 It is also imperative that press statements are accurate and factual (this will have an impact on the judge), and confidentiality and legal privilege are protected.

 4. Preserve and monitor the assets

 Once you have your ducks in a row with your claims over the disputed assets, you need to ensure that they are preserved over the course of litigation.
 There are various legal means of ensuring asset preservation.
 For example, we have assisted court appointed receivers in taking control of assets and investigating the holding companies’ affairs whilst legal battles were fought out in court.